lanl-aea/turbo-turtle/README.rst

 A collection of solid body modeling tools for 2D sketched, 2D axisymmetric, and 3D revolved models.
 It also contains general purpose meshing and image generation utilities appropriate for any model, not just those created with this package.
 The initial implementation focuses and relies on Abaqus for all subcommands.
-Cubit implementations for some subcommands are a work-in-progress.
-See the subcommand for Cubit implementation status.
+Cubit subcommand implementations are also available.

 As much as possible, the work for each subcommand is performed in Python 3 to minimize solution approach duplication in third-party tools.
 As much as possible, the third-party scripting interface is only accessed when creating the final